dinesh-dscience/Ml_learning/README.md

 - The first step was using linear regression to predict student grades using `sklearn`
 - Using `pickle`, we can save the model with the highest accuracy
+- Finally, using `matplotlib`, we can visualize the model